Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 Translating this phrase as “devise plans” would fit well with events in Antiochus IV Epiphanes’ day.
 But is that what the angel Gabriel was really getting at here?
 By mentioning twice this “devise devices” phrase, it seems the angel is trying to draw attention to something unusual, something different.
 Now there is nothing unusual about clever war strategies; they have always been used in warfare.
 And if that’s all this phrase was meant to convey, then it should have been used several times already in Gabriel’s message in those parts of it that refer to the warfare going on in ancient times.
 As far as clever strategy is concerned, there has been plenty of that mentioned already in verse 21 and here in verse 24: the king of the North’s subtle infiltration tactics of first entering “peaceably” into nations that he intends to conquer.

-But now what big change has taken place in how man practices his dark art of warfare?
+But now what big change has taken place in how the world practices its dark art of warfare?
 It lies most obviously in the kind of weaponry which he uses nowadays.
 Gone are the clumsy inventions of yesteryear, which have almost nothing in common with modern weaponry: computer-guided missiles and drones, explosive devices of all kinds, machine guns, nuclear weapons, and so on.

 In olden days this phrase was rather puzzling, and translators couldn’t quite figure out what to do with it.
 Although still rather puzzling, it is starting to make a little more sense now in this age of advanced technology.